jrebagliatti/techcasestudies/_posts/2017-03-21-kongsberg.md

 The focus for the hackfest was to validate the core IoT functionality.
 The next steps will be to work more on the processing of the data ingested, complete the whole architecture, and move it into a production platform for other sensor-data scenarios.
 In the near future, the platform will also contain advanced analytics and machine-learning capabilities integrated with the data ingested by IoT devices combined with other data sources.

-This video describes the platform:
+This video describes the platform.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6rWtTa5hpGQ" frameborder="0" allowfullscreen></iframe>